 FAQ (Questions and Answers)

-Nowadays they are easily found in supermarkets or in stores specialized in gastronomy.
+Nowadays, they are easily found in supermarkets or stores specializing in gastronomy.
 At least in Rome, I no longer have difficulty finding them.